oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Color

-Change the color of the entire alert with the `color` property
+Change the color of the entire alert with the `color` props

 In this example you can click on the buttons and dynamically change the color value to display it in the component **VsAlert**